ChrisKhun/TestRepo-Linkedin/README.md

 This project demonstrates how to:
 - Connect a LinkedIn account through Unipile
-- Store the returned `account_id`
 - Retrieve LinkedIn profile data using a profile identifier

-It is intended for learning and experimentation purposes.

----

-## ⚙️ Features

-- 🔐 LinkedIn account connection via Unipile
-- 🆔 Persistent storage of `account_id`
-- 📄 Fetching LinkedIn profile data by identifier

 ---